 Welcome to Residential Design magazine.

-Although a relatively new publication, we are already award-winning, including the national 2019 G.D.
-Crain Jr. Award for editorial excellence in business journalism from the Jesse H. Neal Awards/Connectiv.
+We are an award-winning national publication dedicated to informing, inspiring, and elevating the custom residential architecture and construction professions.
 RD has a distinguished lineage that began with the long-running Residential Design + Build magazine.
 Among our sister publications are Qualified Remodeler and Kitchen & Bath Design News, also longstanding leaders in the professions they serve.
 We are all part of SOLA Group, Inc.

-RD is a fresh take on a subject we all hold near and dear to our hearts: residential architecture and construction.
-Creating something so important is more than a trade, it’s a calling.
+Creating something as important as someone’s home is more than a trade, it’s a calling.
 The architects and builders who answer that call share a special passion for the work and it drives all that you do.

 We have a national residential architecture design competition, judged by an independent jury of architects, that recognizes excellence in custom residential design.
 The RDAA competition is part of our mission to elevate and support the profession.
 Each year, winners are published in full in the print edition of the magazine and recognized at a in-person event, in keeping with the importance of the professional achievement the awards represent.